New Whirlpool Corporation research uncovers shift in life at home during 2020; expert predicts changes are here to stay

 BENTON HARBOR, Mich., Dec.
 10, 2020 /PRNewswire/ -- With 2020 drawing to a close, many are speculating about when life will return to normal.
 But experts say COVID-19 has forever changed the world already–including life at home.
 To understand how the pandemic will impact life at home in the long-term, home appliance manufacturer Whirlpool Corporation has commissioned new research to understand how lives have changed in 2020.

-The report has found that more than half of U.S. adults (53 percent) surveyed are spending on average an extra 7.4 hours at home each day, equating to over two extra days at home per week.* This has created positive shifts in dynamics in households–which experts predict could remain for the long-term.
+The report has found that more than half of adults (57 percent) surveyed are spending on average an extra 7.5 hours at home each day, equating to over two extra days at home per week.* This has created positive shifts in dynamics in households–which experts predict could remain for the long-term.

 A shift in household responsibilities

-- 14 percent of those surveyed are cooking together more as a household since the pandemic began, allowing the inference that nearly 36 million people in the U.S. are cooking together more.
+- 11 percent of those surveyed are cooking together more as a household since the pandemic began, allowing the inference that nearly 40 million people in the U.S. and U.K. are cooking together more.

-- For 12 percent housework has also become more of a joint effort than ever before, meaning that over 15 million households in the U.S. are sharing more chores–with laundry (66 percent) and cooking (65 percent) the most popular shared chores among those sharing the effort.
+- For 11 percent housework has also become more of a joint effort than ever before, meaning that over 18 million households in the U.S. and U.K. are sharing more chores–with cooking (65 percent) and washing dishes (61 percent) the most popular shared chores among those sharing the effort.

 More quality time spent together as a household